 How Does a Credit Card Refund Work?

-As briefly noted above, when a consumer requests a credit card refund through a merchant, the merchant issues the refund directly to the credit card issuer, and then the issuer pays the account holder back.
+As noted above, when a consumer requests a credit card refund through a merchant, the merchant issues the refund directly to the credit card issuer, and the issuer then pays the account holder back.
 This is why merchants don’t typically refund credit card purchases in cash.

 If the cardholder pays off their balance in full before a refund hits their account, they may end up with a negative balance.
 In this case, a negative is a good thing: It just means you have a credit on your account instead of the usual charges.
 You don’t need to do anything about a negative balance.